reflectoring/reflectoring.github.io/content/blog/2022/2022-02-15-getting-started-with-spring-webflux.md

 }
 ```

-Finally, we will define some properties in order to configure our database connection and server config.
+Finally, we will define some properties as part of `application.yaml` in order to configure our database connection and server config.

 ```yaml
 spring: